sheaf/ghc-renamer/renamer.md

 ## Plan

-- First part: survey of the renamer and how information about identifiers flow through the compiler pipeline.
+- First part: survey of the renamer and how information about identifiers flows through the compiler pipeline.
 - Second part: getting our hands dirty, fixing a bug in the renamer (interaction of `COMPLETE` sets of pattern synonyms and `do` notation).